ahixon/jvc-remote/README.md

 ## Dependencies

 * pyserial for communication with projector -- `pip install serial`
-* (optionally) Flask for web remote -- `pip install flask`
+* (optionally) Flask for web remote/API -- `pip install flask`

 ## Usage

+### Python Library
-You can use the included projector.py as a library.
+You can use the included `projector.py` as a library.
 This might end up on pip in the future.

+#### Web Remote

+It provides both a web interface, as well as a JSON API for interacting with the projector.

 The webserver should be provided with the path to the serial port.
-It will then host on port 5000.
+It will then host on port `5000`.

+#### JSON API

+All endpoints are currently GET.

+* `/on`, `/off` - turn the projector on and off.
+* `/status` - returns current power state, current input source (if any) and model number.
+* `/input/<source>` - sets the input source to <source>.
+You can list the available input sources using:
+* `/inputs` - lists available input source types and display names.
+* `/press/<button>` - simulate a remote control button press.
+You can list available button names using:
+* `/buttons` - lists available button names for the projector.

+Routes will return 200 on success as expected, 404 if a particular button or input source is unknown, or 501 if the projector is unavailble (disconnected or uncommunicable).

 ## Device support